-Case studies and lectures are posted online for review and study as are assigned readings from textbooks and journals.
-Through email and phone calls, you will be able to work with fellow classmates and receive guidance from faculty.
-You will discover that you make lasting bonds with your professors and classmates, even though you only come together in person once each semester.
+The online curriculum includes virtual case studies and faculty led lectures posted online, assigned readings, videos, and content provided from textbooks and journals.
+Through virtual synchronous meetings, email, and phone calls, you will be able to work with fellow classmates and receive guidance from faculty.
+You will discover that you make lasting bonds with your professors and classmates.
+The ENP program meets face-to-face once each semester for procedural skills training.

 On campus time allows you to participate in application focused group-skills labs.
 During your visits to campus you will have the opportunity to perform and practice skills you will be applying in your clinical practice setting.
 On-campus time gives you an opportunity to meet faculty and classmates in person, so you can match faces with online personalities.
 This makes the distance-learning environment even more effective and enjoyable.